rutujads-1/ecommerce-marketing-funnel-analysis/README.md

 The middle funnel exhibits significant attrition at the add-to-cart stage, with approximately **55% drop-off** observed across both **brand and non-brand traffic**.
 This indicates that a substantial share of users disengage at the product detail page level, failing to translate browsing interest into purchase intent.

-While higher attrition among **non-brand traffic** is generally expected due to lower baseline intent, the fact that **brand traffic exhibits a comparable drop-off** is unexpected.
+While higher attrition among **non-brand traffic** is generally expected due to lower brand awareness and more exploration across other offerings the fact that **brand traffic exhibits a comparable drop-off** is unexpected.
 Given that brand searches typically reflect stronger purchase intent, this pattern suggests that **product page experience, pricing perception, or value communication** may be constraining conversion even among high-intent users.

 To validate this hypothesis, repeat-session behavior within **Brand Search** was examined.
 Despite approximately **63% of brand sessions being repeat visits**, add-to-cart drop-off remains nearly identical for **repeat (55.02%) and non-repeat sessions (55.26%)**.
 This parity strongly indicates that mid-funnel loss is **experience-driven rather than intent-driven**, reinforcing the need for targeted improvements at the product page level.